 The primary requirement of any time lapse sequence is that there be motion.
 Something must be moving in the frame.
 It could be clouds, the sun, stars, people, cars or anything you can imagine.
 If the movement is too subtle, it looks more like a photograph than video and quickly becomes boring.

-One of the most popular subjects of time lapse is the production or assembly process.
+One of the most popular subjects of time lapse in business videos is the production or assembly process.

-For instance, see this time lapse of the construction of a Boeing 737 airplane.
+For instance, see this very cool time lapse of the construction of a Boeing 737 airplane.
 This same approach can be used with the construction or assembly of much smaller products.
 Time lapse scenes in business videos can be simple or complex.

 Here’s a simple time lapse you could adapt to many businesses.
-This one shows the growth of Wal-Mart since its beginning in 1962.
+This one shows office workers.

 Here’s one of a process showing a typical day in the life of a Kettle Korn concession stand.
 It’s used to entice people to start their own Kettle Corn Business.